warmana/cloudant-docs-fork/source/includes/api/_search.md

 `highlight_size` | Number of characters in each fragment for highlights. | yes, defaults to 100 characters | Numeric |
 `include_fields` | A JSON array of field names to include in search results.
 Any fields included must have been indexed with the `store:true` option. | yes, the default is all fields | Array of strings |

-<aside class="warning">Do not combine the `bookmark` and `stale` options.
+<aside class="warning" role="complementary" aria-label="donotcombine">Do not combine the `bookmark` and `stale` options.
 The reason is that both these options constrain the choice of shard replicas to use for determining the response.
 When used together, the options can result in problems when attempting to contact slow or unavailable replicas.</aside>

-<aside class="warning">Note that using `include_docs=true` might have [performance implications](creating_views.html#include_docs_caveat).</aside>
+<aside class="warning" role="complementary" aria-label="performanceimplications">Note that using `include_docs=true` might have [performance implications](creating_views.html#include_docs_caveat).</aside>

 #### POSTing search queries